-- Psycho-education Workshops where staff provide education and information regarding mental illness, treatment options, and coping skills.
+- Psychoeducational workshops, where staff provide education and information regarding mental illness, treatment options and coping skills.

-- Respite Services where staff provide family members and friends with valuable “time off” from their caregiving responsibilities while staff engage the mentally ill person in an in-home or community activity.
+- Respite services, where staff provide family members and friends with invaluable “time off” from their caregiving responsibilities while staff engage the mentally ill person in an in-home or community activity.

-- Lending Library where family members may borrow books, pamphlets and DVDs about pertinent topics related to mental health.
+- Lending library, where family members may borrow books, pamphlets and/or DVDs about pertinent topics related to mental health.

-- Free weekly transportation for adult family members in Warren County who are visiting an ill family member hospitalized at Greystone Park Psychiatric Hospital in Morris Plains.
-Facilitating regular meetings between hospitalized consumers and their family members can be very helpful to the entire family.
+- Free weekly transportation for adult family members throughout Warren County who have a family member hospitalized at Greystone Park Psychiatric Hospital in Morris Plains.
+Facilitating regular meetings between hospitalized consumers and their family members can be very helpful for the entire family.

-IFSS services are provided free of charge at all three sites of the Family Guidance Center – Washington, Phillipsburg and Hackettstown – whichever site is easier for families to access.
+IFSS’ services are provided free of charge at all three Family Guidance Center locations—Washington, Phillipsburg and Hackettstown—for families to access.
 IFSS services are also made available to family members in their homes or at other convenient community locations, such as coffee shops, libraries, etc.